mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Give your minions **Airdrop** this turn.
 Draw a card.

 name:     Afterglow
-text:     Restore 3 Health to any Minion.
+text:     Restore 3❤️ to any Minion.

 name:     Auryn Nexus
-text:     Give a friendly minion +3 Health.
+text:     Give a friendly minion +3❤️.
           **Echo**

 name:     Conscript